mosajjal/dnsmonster/README.md

 - [Roadmap](#roadmap)
 - [Related projects](#related-projects)

-# DNS Monster
+# Dnsmonster

 Passive DNS monitoring framework built on Golang.
 `dnsmonster` implements a packet sniffer for DNS traffic.
 It can accept traffic from a `pcap` file, a live interface or a `dnstap` socket, and can be used to index and store hundreds of thousands of DNS queries per second as it has shown to be capable of indexing 200k+ DNS queries per second on a commodity computer.
-It aims to be scalable, simple and easy to use, and help security teams to understand the details about an enterprise's DNS traffic. `dnsmonster` does not look to follow DNS conversations, rather it aims to index DNS packets as soon as they come in.
-It also does not aim to breach the privacy of the end-users, with the ability to mask Layer 3 IPs (IPv4 and IPv6), enabling teams to perform trend analysis on aggregated data without being able to trace back the queries to an individual.
+It aims to be scalable, simple, and easy to use, and help security teams to understand the details about an enterprise's DNS traffic. `dnsmonster` doesn't look to follow DNS conversations, rather it aims to index DNS packets as soon as they come in.
+It also doesn't aim to breach the privacy of the end-users, with the ability to mask Layer 3 IPs (IPv4 and IPv6), enabling teams to perform trend analysis on aggregated data without being able to trace back the queries to an individual.
 [Blogpost](https://blog.n0p.me/dnsmonster/)

 The code before version 1.x is considered beta quality and is subject to breaking changes.
-Please check the release notes for each tag to see the list of breaking scenarios between each release, and how to mitigate potential data loss.
+Please visit the release notes for each tag to see the list of breaking scenarios between each release, and how to mitigate potential data loss.

 ![Inner logic of dnsmonster](static/dnsmonster-inner.svg)